mathematica-pub/frontend-shared-packages/projects/my-work/src/assets/documentation/about.md

 2. Navigate to the following directory in VSCode: `projects/my-work/src/assets/content`.
 Add your data file to `content/data` within that directory.
 Data can be either a `.csv` or `.json` file.
+   You could also choose to use any of the existing example data located in `content/example-data`.

 3. Navigate to the `projects/my-work/src/app/content` directory.
 Create a new Angular component there where you will make your charts.
 Keep in mind that the name of your component (minus the